bootstrap-vue/bootstrap-vue/src/icons/README.md

 Easily place icons as content in other components.

-Note that icons placed in BootstrapVue components require BootstrapVue's custom CSS for additional styling compensation due to current issues with Bootstrap Icons `<svg>` alignment implementaton and for additional asthentics sclaing.
+Note that icons placed in BootstrapVue components use BootstrapVue's custom CSS for additional styling compensation due to current issues with Bootstrap Icons `<svg>` current alignment implementaton and for additional asthetics sclaing (icons placed in the components listed below will be scaled by 150%).

 ### Input groups